-12 Secrets They’re Still Not Telling You About 9/11
+12 Questions People Still Have About 9/11

-Engineers designed the Twin Towers to withstand the impact of a commercial jet airplane.
+The theory: Engineers designed the Twin Towers to withstand the impact of a commercial jet airplane.
 Yet, both towers collapsed within two hours of being hit.
-This paradox spawned a number of theories regarding the towers having been rigged with explosives (demolition-style) prior to the planes hitting?
+Could the towers have been rigged with explosives (demolition-style) prior to the planes hitting?

 Where was the NSA on September 10, 2001?

 The consensus: The CIA had been on high alert since August 23 that a terrorist attack by Al Qaeda was imminent.
 These are the twists of fate that saved 7 people's lives on 9/11.

 How early did the government know?

-Why didn't anyone bother to warn us?
+Why didn't anyone warn us?

-On August 6, 2001, the CIA reported to President George W. Bush that al Qaeda was planning airline hijackings, according to CNN; the information was passed on to embassies and other overseas organization.
-But why not the American public?
+The theory: On August 6, 2001, the CIA reported to President George W. Bush that al Qaeda was planning airline hijackings, according to CNN.
+This information was passed on to embassies and other overseas organization.
+But not the American public.
+Was there a good reason for this?
 There's a chance that authorities didn't take the threat seriously, and there's a chance that they believed there was little citizens could have done to alter the outcome.

-Just this past June, the European Union enacted legislation requiring that citizens be alerted to potential terrorist attacks.
-The legislation has been called “lifesaving.”
-U.S. agencies have been more forthcoming about potential danger—Homeland Security had a color-coded system (red being the highest threat) to keep Americans alert, reports CNN, but that has been replaced by the National Terrorism Advisory system, which simply refers to “elevated" and "imminent" alerts.
-Major cellular companies also have the capability of warning subscribers about threat level changes.
-Check out how 1 World Trade Center is safer than the Twin Towers were.
+The consensus: Post-9/11 our country has made its own sweeping changes.
+U.S. agencies have been more forthcoming about potential danger.
+Homeland Security's color-coded system (red being the highest threat) has been replaced by the National Terrorism Advisory system, which keeps us posted with "elevated" and "imminent" alerts.
+In addition, all major cellular companies also have the capability of warning subscribers about threat level changes.
+Finally, ground zero is home to a new tower.
+Learn how 1 World Trade Center was built to be safer than the Twin Towers.

 Why won't anyone tell the FBI what happened?

-The greatest enduring conspiracy theory regarding the 9/11 attacks is why the CIA kept blocked communications that would have informed the FBI of impending terrorist attacks.
+The theory: The greatest enduring conspiracy theory regarding the 9/11 attacks is why the CIA blocked communications that would have informed the FBI of impending terrorist attacks.
 "It's horrible.
 We still don't know what happened," Newsweek quotes one of the FBI's lead counterterrorism agents as saying.

 Could the attacks have been prevented?

-“I am sad and depressed about it,” Mark Rossini, one of two FBI agents assigned to the CIA’s Osama bin Laden unit, told Newsweek.
-It appears the CIA blocked information regarding a possible attack in both 2000 and 2001 from reaching the FBI.
-“It is patently evident the attacks did not need to happen and there has been no justice,” Rossini said, and many family members of 9/11 victims would agree.
-This woman survived 9/11—these are the questions she gets asked the most.
+The theory: The CIA blocked information regarding a possible attack in both 2000 and 2001 from reaching the FBI.
+"It is patently evident the attacks did not need to happen and there has been no justice," Mark Rossini, one of two FBI agents assigned to the CIA's Osama bin Laden unit, told Newsweek.